 This museum is one of the most visited tourist attractions in Guilin, China.
 It showcases the best of the native talents of the region, and demonstrates just how diverse Guilin, Guangxi, China really is.
 There are live performances to watch, and handcrafted souvenirs to purchase.

 This museum is the largest in the Guilin, Guangxi, China region, and is one of the best places to spend the day when the Guilin weather isn’t so good.
 Much of the artwork is native to Guilin, China, and there are opportunities to purchase paintings from local artists.

 Guilin flights depart from Hong Kong, Malaysia, Japan, and South Korea.
 Guilin flights land at Guilin Liangjiang International Airport, located in the Guilin Guangxi, China region, but approximately 18 miles from the area that is considered to be the true Guilin, China.
 Although there are a few activities near to the Guilin China Liangjiang Airport, such as the Xiongsen Bear and Tiger Village, most visitors do stay in Guilin hotels located in the city centre.
 Taxis and shuttle buses are available from the airport into Guilin, China, and the journey takes roughly 30 minutes.

 Where to Stay in Guilin

 As Guilin, China, is primarily a tourism-based city, there are hundreds of hotels located in the region, many of which are operated by well known Western brands, such as Sheraton.
-Guilin hotels range from inexpensive hostels, like the Guilin Riverside Hostel, to luxurious 5* accommodations, so there are options to suit all budgets.
+Guilin hotels range from inexpensive hostels, like the Guilin Riverside Hostel, to luxurious 5* accommodations such as the Shangri-la, so there are options to suit all budgets.
 As a general rule, Guilin hotels overlooking the Lijiang River, Shanhu Lake, or Ronghu Lake will be more costly due to the prime location and spectacular views.